Cost of Living in Guyana 2025: Full Family Budget Guide

 3. Limit imported items.

-4. Mix home-cooked and occasional dining.
+4. Mix home-cooked meals with occasional dining out.

 Grocery and Food Price Breakdown